msogloblinsky/Easy-PSAP/snakemake_makedistrib_PSAP/README.md

 #### config.yaml file

-**snakemake_makedistrib_PSAP/config/config.yaml** contains all pipeline parameters which can be tuned by the user:
+**snakemake_makedistrib_PSAP/config/config.yaml** contains all pipeline parameters which are tuned by the user with example parameters for the GRCh37 assembly. **snakemake_makedistrib_PSAP/config/config.hg38.yaml** contains example parameters to run the pipeline for data in hg38.
+Available parameters are as follows:

 |**Parameter** | **Description** |
 |--------------|--------------|